Skip to content

 Updates:

-Both events are Oklahoma TSA Only events and not associated with the National TSA event Drone Challenge (UAV).
+It is an Oklahoma TSA Only event and not associated with the National TSA event Drone Challenge (UAV).

 Droneworks encourages students to learn how drones are used in real-world applications.
 Students will research the use of drones in a given theme area such as search-and-rescue, humanitarian aid, agriculture, structural inspection, and more.